-In March and April 2018, we offered webinars, one that introduces AnAqSim, and a 6-session series that covers AnAqSim in detail.
+In Spring 2018, we ran a single webinar that introduces AnAqSim.
 View a recording of the Introduction to AnAqSim webinar on YouTube.

 First AnAqSim Tutorial – build a single-layer heterogeneous, anisotropic model with various boundary conditions.